 Most rents are at least $1000 per month for a 2 bedroom home in an average priced city.
 That means you are behind before you pay rent.
 It will take some work to find affordable housing, and pay all other living costs.

 Find Out Now!
 Avoid Student Loan Disasters, Understand Student Loans

 THE MOST EGREGIOUS DISADVANTAGES OF LOW WAGE JOBS

-The end result is that students often get a poorer quality of education.
+The end result is that students often get a poor quality of education.
 This may be one of the reasons they have a higher high school dropout rate.
-In some communities, there is increased crime since high school dropouts find it difficult to get jobs.
+In some communities, there is an increased crime rate since high school dropouts find it difficult to get jobs.

 Some major cities have affordable mass transit, others don’t.
-Because of those that don’t, minimum wage workers are forced to purchase and maintain a car which makes life even more difficult than it would be with mass transit.
+So, minimum wage workers are forced to purchase and maintain a car which makes life even more difficult than it would be with mass transit.

 THE MINIMUM WAGE SOLUTIONS

 What are the solutions?
 Some politicians are in favor of new laws that would increase the minimums, others are not.

 I encourage you to Google, your congressman, and senator — encourage them to vote to increase the minimum wage.